flux-framework/rfc/spec_13.rst

 PMIx ("x" for exascale, from the OpenMPI community) is a separate effort that is not covered here.

-PMIX ("X" for extension), is as set of extensions to PMI-2.
+PMIX ("X" for extension), is a set of extensions to PMI-2.
 The PMIX extensions are not covered here.